octaviusthe3rd/alu-shell/io_redirections_and_filters/README.md

-The script 9-duplicate_last_line duplicated the last line of the file iacta The script 10-no_more_js deletes all js files in the current directory and their sub directories The script 11-directories counts the number of directories in the current directory and its sub directories
+The script 9-duplicate_last_line duplicated the last line of the file iacta The script 10-no_more_js deletes all js files in the current directory and their sub directories The script 11-directories counts the number of directories in the current directory and its sub directories The script 12-newest_files displays the 10 newest files in the current directory